-The Bidder must provide the amount for each tender item, the total for each subsection, the Bid Price, HST and Total Bid Price in this form.
-Bidders that do not fully complete this form (such as leaving lines blank) or provide unclear answers (such as "n/a", "TBD" or "included") will be declared noncompliant.

-It is understood and agreed that the prices indicated apply to the entire scope of work as defined on the drawings, in the specifications and in other contract documents, and that they include demolition/removals, new construction, equipment supply, installation, testing, commissioning and all other services and fees related to the delivery of the full scope of the Project, inclusive of overhead, profit and statutory charges, as applicable.
+The Bidder must provide the amount for the general work categories shown below, the Bid Price, HST and Total Bid Price in this form.
+Bidders that do not fully complete this form (such as leaving lines blank) or provide unclear answers (such as "n/a", "TBD" or "included") may be declared noncompliant.
+It is understood and agreed that the prices indicated apply to the entire scope of work as defined on the drawings, in the specifications and in other contract documents, and that they include demolition/removals, new construction, equipment supply, installation, testing, commissioning and all other services, permits and fees related to the delivery of the full scope of the Project, inclusive of overhead, profit and statutory charges, as applicable.